-I rode a bike with training wheels until the time I was ten, when my dad finally resolved to teach me how to ride a bike.
-A real bike.
-The Barbie bike with the white wicker basket met its untimely end, and it was off with the training wheels and onto adulthood, ready or not.
+I rode a bike with training wheels until the time I was ten, when my dad finally resolved to teach me how to ride a real bike.
+The Barbie bike with the white wicker basket met its untimely end, and it was off with the training wheels and onto adulthood.

 During my middle school years, I had a forehead the size of the state I lived in and teeth more appropriate for chipmunks.
 People, if they chose to say anything at all, would remark how cute I was.
 It didn’t matter if they were lying.
 I didn’t want to be cute.
 I wanted to be pretty.
 Pretty like my older sister with charcoal-lined eyes and V-neck shirts and a secret in her eyes.